-If you are preparing for upcoming UPSC examinations, Civil examinations, the following question and there respective answers will be very helpful for your preparations.
+If you are preparing for upcoming UPSC examinations, Civil examinations, the following Multiple Choice Questions Answers and there respective answers will be very helpful for your preparations.
 Start learn these question answer for your best practice and also share with your friends.

 Read Offline these Books For UPSC Exams

 Question (1) Who among the following have held the office of the Vice-president of India?

 Select the correct answer using the code given below code:

 C. 2 and 3,

 D. 3 and 4

 Question (2) In which one of the following kinds of organisms is the phenomenon found wherein the female kills the male after copulation?

 D. Pit viper